GitAtom-PDX/GitAtom/README.md

 **NOTE** IdentityFile requires a complete file path.

 Next, you have to reconfigure the live remote branch.
-First, display the list of remote aliases.
+First, display the list of remote branches.
 ```
 git remote -v
 ```

-Find the alias named live and save the path following the colon.
+Find the branch named live and save the path following the colon.
 ```
-live git@github.com:/path/to/your/repo.git
+live user@hostname:/path/to/your/repo.git
 ```

 Reconfigure the live branch using your alias.